 Generally, retail pharmacies may be used for up to a 30 day supply of prescription drugs.
 You should show your ID card to the in-network pharmacy every time you get a prescription filled.
-The in-network pharmacy will submit your claim.
-You will pay any cost sharing directly to the in-network pharmacy.

 When you get prescription drugs from a pharmacy, the pharmacy will only require you at that time to pay the lowest amount out of the following: